Background pattern

 If a drop falls outside the eye, try again.

-If you are using other eye medications, wait at least 5 minutes between administering this eye drop and the other eye medications.
-Eye ointments should be administered last.
+If you are using other ophthalmic medications, wait at least 5 minutes between the administration of this eye drop and other ophthalmic medications.
+Ophthalmic ointments should be administered last.

-If you use more Colircusí Dexametasona than you should
+If you use more Colircusi Dexametasona than you should

-If you forgot to use Colircusí Dexametasona
+If you forget to use Colircusi Dexametasona

-Do not apply a double dose to compensate for the missed doses.
+Do not apply a double dose to make up for forgotten doses.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-Side effects are classified by frequency, which is defined as: very common (may affect more than 1 in 10 people); common (may affect up to 1 in 10 people); uncommon (may affect up to 1 in 100 people); rare (may affect up to 1 in 1,000 people); very rare (may affect up to 1 in 10,000 people); unknown frequency (cannot be estimated from available data).
+Side effects are classified by frequency, which is defined as: very common (may affect more than 1 in 10 people); common (may affect up to 1 in 10 people); uncommon (may affect up to 1 in 100 people); rare (may affect up to 1 in 1,000 people); very rare (may affect up to 1 in 10,000 people); frequency not known (cannot be estimated from available data).

-The following side effects have been reported with this medicine:
+The following side effects have been reported with this medication:

 Common side effects:

-• Eye effects: eye discomfort.
+• Eye effects: discomfort in the eye(s).

 Uncommon side effects:

-• General effects::alteration of taste (bad taste).
+• General effects: alteration of taste (bad taste).

-• Eye effects: glaucoma (increased intraocular pressure with decreased visual acuity), corneal ulcer, increased intraocular pressure, reduced vision, corneal damage, eyelid drooping, eye pain, enlarged pupil.
+• Eye effects: glaucoma (increased eye pressure with decreased visual acuity), corneal ulcer, increased pressure in the eye(s), reduced vision, corneal damage, eyelid drooping, eye pain, increased pupil size.

 • General effects: hypersensitivity (allergy), dizziness, headache.